Menu

 Situated to the Western side of the Gannel Estuary, Crantock is ideally located for a peaceful holiday, just a stone's throw from Newquay.
 Enjoy a relaxing holiday within easy reach of the beautiful beach.

 Not far from the beach, you'll find Crantock Village, a small but popular village, dating back to 460 AD, founded by Irish Hermits.
-The local pub, The Albion Inn, with its fascinating history is well worth a visit.
-Find out more about it here.
+The local pub, The Albion Inn, with its fascinating history, is well worth a visit.

 Top tip